Food allergies are becoming more common. Here we look at how to spot the signs of an allergy, help your child and cope emotionally.

 An allergy is when your body has an immune reaction to a particular food or substance within minutes of eating it (Spector, 2022; Allergy UK, 2021a).
 This abnormal immune response may take years to develop, so it doesn't always happen the first time we come into contact with something.

 Allergies are common in the UK, particularly among children (NHS, 2021).
 Some allergies will go away as a child gets older, while others are lifelong (NHS, 2021).

 There is often confusion between allergies and food intolerance.
 A food intolerance is when a person has trouble digesting a specific food, which may take up to a couple of days for a person to notice (NHS, 2021; Spector, 2022).
 You can read more about food intolerances in babies in our article here.

 What are the most common food allergies?

-The most common foods that cause allergic reactions are cow’s milk, nuts, eggs, foods containing gluten (e.g. wheat), seeds, fish and shellfish (NHS, 2018).
+The most common foods that cause allergic reactions are cow's milk, nuts, eggs, foods containing gluten (e.g. wheat), seeds, soya, fish and shellfish (NHS, 2021).

-Most allergies are mild but some can cause a severe allergic reaction.
+Most allergies are mild but some can cause a severe allergic reaction, and they tend to become more severe with each exposure to the substance.
 Trying to figure out whether a child has an allergy can be difficult, so it’s good to be aware of the signs.
-It’s also good to keep in mind that some symptoms could indicate another issue like a food intolerance or they could be something else entirely (NHS, 2016b).
+It’s also good to keep in mind that some symptoms could indicate another issue like a food intolerance or they could be something else entirely (NHS, 2019a).